gian-solo/gian-solo.github.io/_posts/2018-12-21-simple-songs-to-strum-for-the-holidays.md

 layout: post
 title:  "3 Simple Holiday Songs to Strum on Guitar"
 categories: [Personal, Guitar]
-date:   2018-11-08
+date:   2018-12-21
-excerpt: "Have a holiday gig coming up with no tunes to play?
-Fear not, here's 3 simple holiday songs to strum on guitar"
+excerpt: "Have a holiday gig coming up with no tunes to play or just need something to strum for a family sing-a-long?
+Got you covered.
+Here's 3 simple holiday songs to strum on the guitar"
 ---
 <img src="https://images.unsplash.com/photo-1512363837208-71c286e1d577?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1050&q=80">